tailaijin/week12/README.md

 ------------------------------------------
 http://dev.mysql.com/downloads/mysql/ - Download the DMG Archive and install 5.7

-Follow the link below to install http://dev.mysql.com/doc/refman/5.7/en/osx-installation-pkg.html
+Follow the link below for instructions to install mysql on mac

+http://dev.mysql.com/doc/refman/5.7/en/osx-installation-pkg.html

-Download the MySql workbench from http://dev.mysql.com/downloads/workbench and follow the instructions.
+Download the MySql workbench from http://dev.mysql.com/downloads/workbench and follow the instructions to install.
 -------------------------------------------------------------------------------------

 MYSQL - Windows - Download the MySQL Installer MSI and follow the directions